Call it what you like –

 These surgical nail clippers can handle even the thickest toenails due to diabetes, psoriasis, or fungus.

-Because there are just some medical tasks where nail clippers are the only tool for the job.
+Because there are some medical tasks where nail clippers are the only tool for the job.

 But if you’re looking for something more advanced, get a suture kit.

-The price range of stethoscopes is extreme.
 It’s hard to believe, but the more advanced ones are several hundred dollars.

-But unless you’re an EMT or a physician, a standard stethoscope like this one is all you need.
+But unless you’re an EMT or a physician, a standard stethoscope (like this one) is all you need.

 Over-The-Counter Medications (Recommended numbers included)

-- Ibuprofen (Advil), 20+
+- Ibuprofen (pain relief), 20+

 - Acetaminophen (Tylenol), 15+